Roseanna329/UBC-ENM-Workshop-Fall-2016/Day2/Day2_Tutorial.md

 Today's objective is do a little bit more thinking about the data we use in specific niche modeling projects and to introduce ourselves to niche modeling in R.

+NOTE: Please save a version of the Rscript you use in this and subsequent tutorials.
+Having a record of the specific commands you use and the ways they differ from the ones below (preferrably with comments explaining your decisions) will greatly facilitate any troubleshooting we have to do.

 ------------------------------------------------------------------------

 ### *Sampling Bias*